Freedome Lane: Paulie’s Pop

 “This ain’t right,” Paulie said.
 “Someone has to say something about the man!”

 Paulie marched down the middle of the church to the podium to strange looks from Vincent’s sons, daughters, grandchildren, and other relations and friends.
-When Paulie got to the podium there was a murmur of whispering going on throughout the church.
+When he got to the podium, there was a lot of murmurs of whispers echoing through the church.

-“Ten minutes,” Paulie said.
-The crowd instantly clammed up.
+“Ten minutes,” Paulie said, silencing the crowd.
 “My entire relationship with Vincent lasted ten minutes.
-You people knew him your entire lives and you can’t think of a couple nice things to say about him?
-How he pushed you on the swing when you was young?
-How he brought you a pizza when you bought your first house?
-When he bounced his grandchild on his knee?
+You people knew him your entire lives, and you can’t think of a couple nice things to say about him?
+How he pushed you on the swing when you were young.
+How he brought you a pizza when you bought your first house.
+How he bounced his grandchild on his knee.

 “I didn’t say two words at the funeral of the man I thought was my father, but I’ll be damned if I lose that chance twice.
 All Vincent wanted from me was for me to hear him out and accept his apology for not being there.
-I was short fused and rude.
-A complete asshole.
+I was short fused and rude; a complete asshole.
 By the time someone talked some sense into my thick skull, it was too late.
+For what it’s worth, I accept his apology on his family’s behalf.

-“Since I never knew my real father, I would greatly appreciate if one of stunads would get up here and tell me a thing or two about him.”
+“Since I never knew Vincent, my real father, I would greatly appreciate it if one of you stunads would get up here and tell me a thing or two about him.

-Paulie walked back to his seat to stunned silence.
+Paulie walked back to his seat to a stunned silence.
 He sat next to Helen who had an odd look of glee on her face.
-When Paulie sat down a young girl got up.
-She walked to the podium and began telling a tearful story of how her grandfather patched up her skinned knee when she was eleven.
+A young girl got up next.
+She walked to the podium and told a tearful story of how her grandfather patched up her skinned knee when she was eleven and fell off her bike.

 “I’m proud of you, Paulie,” Helen said.

-“You grew up to be a good man after all,” Helen said squeezing Paulie’s arm.
+“You grew up to be a good man after all,” Helen said, squeezing Paulie’s arm.
+“That stunad that knocked me up with you would be proud.”

 “You better not!”
 Snapped Helen.
 “I’m used to being your big sister.
 Why mess that up now?”

 “Hell yeah!”
 Da’Quarius yelled as he doggy paddled a circle around Rose in the YMCA pool.
-“Mutha fuckin afro-toddler ain’t got shit on me!”
+“Mo’ fuckin’ afro-baby ain’t got shit on me!”

 “I’m so proud of you!”
 Rose said.
 “Now you’ll be safe this summer!”